 Fitzpatrick is a tiny town located in the state of Alabama.
 With a population of 79 people and just one neighborhood, Fitzpatrick is the 402nd largest community in Alabama.

-When you are in Fitzpatrick, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Fitzpatrick’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fitzpatrick is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fitzpatrick is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fitzpatrick who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Fitzpatrick’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Fitzpatrick’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Fitzpatrick is an extremely ethnically-diverse town.
 The people who call Fitzpatrick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fitzpatrick residents report their race to be Native Hawaiian.
 Important ancestries of people in Fitzpatrick include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.